-Choosing the best ID card printer
+Choosing the Best ID Card Printer

 Do your cards need to be printed in full color or monochrome?

-With a color id card printer, you can print realistic images and logos using full color.
-With the color PVC card printer, you use a full 4-panel ribbon for each card whether you use each panel or not.
+With a color ID card printer, you can print realistic images and logos using full color.
+With the color PVC card printer, you use a full 4-panel ribbon for each card whether you use each color panel or not.
 You also must allow the time for each ribbon panel to print for each card.
-Monochrome printing is much quicker and more cost effective.
-This type of printing is much quicker (about 5 seconds a card) and the cost is much less due to the single panel print.

 Some small business applications may only require a few cards a month.
 Other educational and large business applications can require more than 10,000 or 20,000 cards per year.
 High capacity needs may require specialized printers.